kvietmeier/PowerShell/Profile/README.md

 Some features:

 - Detect VPN and set/unset the system proxies and correct info for Vagrant and git.
-- A config block for the PSColor module thta will colorize directory listings.
+- A config block for the PSColor module that will colorize directory listings.
 - Misc functions/aliases to create a few "Linux like" CLI tools.
 - Some Azure cli aliases to authenticate to a tenant and start/stop VMs.
+- A bunch of Kubernetes aliases/functions I scrounged.
 - Anything else handy I think of.

 Files: